Useful information and advice for expats looking for jobs in Moscow and other Russian cities, including Russian jobs for English speakers.

 Russian recruitment agencies

 Recruitment agencies in Russia are a good channel to find Russian jobs.
-Most accept registration online and also enable you to upload your CV.
+Most accept registration online and also enable you to upload a CV tailored for Russia.
 Some of the best recruitment agencies in Moscow and St. Petersburg are:

 You can also search for agencies using the following directories: